saurabh1088/notes/iOS/AugmentedReality/AugmentedReality.md

 ## What is an Augmented Reality experience?

-Augmented Reality is a technology which belnds digital pieces which could be 2D or 3D with the real world environment.
+Augmented Reality is a technology which blends digital pieces which could be 2D or 3D with the real world environment.
 Augmented Reality tries to seamlessly blend and marry a digital piece with a real environment, this enhances user's perception and experience which has wide range